 4. Walking Street Pattaya

 The one km. stretch starting from the beach road to Bali Hai Plaza at the other end is stacked with rows after rows of pubs, restaurants, nightclubs and no hold go-go bars.
 It is impossible to walk on the streets without getting bombarded with menus and offers of the ‘exclusive’ events.
+Walking street surely deserves a mention in this Pattaya travel blog.

 If you are planning to come by car, take a taxi instead, as you might find impossible to find a parking spot.
 Alternatively, take a songthaews, they are just everywhere, get on and get off wherever you want.